Private Hierarchical Clustering and Efficient Approximation: Formal Problem Specification

 \section{Formal Problem Specification}

-We introduce a rigorous model for studying private cluster analysis, the first to provide formal specifications for designing secure two-party protocols for this central PCL problem.
+We introduce a model for studying private hierarchical clustering, the first to provide formal specifications for secure two-party protocols for this central PCL problem.
 Importantly, we define security for a refined learning task that achieves a meaningful balance between the intended accuracy and privacy---a necessary compromise for the problem at hand to even be defined as a PCL instance!

 We first formulate two-party privacy-preserving hierarchical clustering as a secure computation.
-Parties $\Pone$, $\Ptwo$ hold independently owned datasets $P$, $Q$ of points in $\mathbb{X}^d$, and wish to perform a collaborative HC-based cluster analysis over the combined set $\dataset = P \cup Q$. $\Pone$, $\Ptwo$ agree on the \emph{exact specification} $f_{HC}$ of this joint cluster analysis, as a function of their individually contributed datasets that encompasses all other parameters (e.g., for termination).
+Parties $\Pone$, $\Ptwo$ hold independently owned datasets $P$, $Q$ of points in $\mathbb{Z}_{2^l}^d$, and wish to perform a collaborative hierarchical clustering over the combined set $\dataset = P \cup Q$.
+They agree on the \emph{exact specification} $f_{HC}$ of this learning task, as a function of their individually contributed datasets that encompasses all other parameters (e.g., for termination).

 Let $\Pi$ be a two-party protocol that \emph{correctly} realizes $f_{HC}(\cdot,\cdot)$: Run jointly on inputs $x_1$, $x_2$, $\Pi$ returns the common output~$f_{HC}(x_1,x_2)$.

-Thus, parties $\Pone$, $\Ptwo $ can learn cluster model $f_{HC}(P,Q)$ by running protocol $\Pi$ on their inputs $P$, $Q$, and as discussed, $\Pi$ is considered secure if its execution prevents an honest-but-curious party from learning anything about the input of the other party other than what the learned output implies.
+Thus, parties $\Pone$, $\Ptwo $ can learn cluster model $f_{HC}(P,Q)$ by running protocol $\Pi$ on their inputs $P$, $Q$.
+As discussed, $\Pi$ is considered to be secure if its execution prevents an honest-but-curious party from learning anything about the other party's input that is not implied by the learned output.
+We formalize this intuitive privacy requirement via the standard two-party \emph{ideal/real world} paradigm~\cite{GMW87}.

-{\bf Ideal functionality.} We formalize this intuitive privacy requirement via the standard two-party \emph{ideal/real world} paradigm~\cite{GMW87} that first defines what one can best hope for.
+{\bf Ideal functionality.} First, we define what one can best hope for.
 Cluster analysis with \emph{perfect} privacy is trivial in an \emph{ideal} world, where $\Pone$, $\Ptwo $ instantly hand-in their inputs $x_1$, $x_2$ to a \emph{trusted} third party, called the \emph{ideal functionality $f_{HC}$}, that computes and announces $f_{HC}(x_1,x_2)$ (and explodes).

-Above, the use of terms ``perfect'' and ``ideal'' is fully justified for no information about a private input is leaked \emph{during} the computation.
+Here, the use of terms ``perfect'' and ``ideal'' is fully justified for no information about any private input is leaked \emph{during} the computation.
 Some information about $x_1$ or $x_2$ may be inferred \emph{after} the output is announced, by combining the known $x_2$ or $x_1$ with the learned $f_{HC}(x_1,x_2)$: It is the \emph{inherent price for collaboratively learning a non-trivial function}.

 In the \emph{real} world, $\Pone$, $\Ptwo $ learn $f_{HC}(x_1,x_2)$ by interacting in the joint execution of a protocol $\Pi$.
 We measure the privacy quality of $\Pi$ against the ideal-world perfect privacy, dictating that running $\Pi$ is effectively \emph{equivalent} to calling the ideal functionality $f_{HC}$.
 Informally, $\Pi$ \emph{securely realizes} $f_{HC}$, if anything computable by an efficient semi-honest\ party $\Pany$ in the real world, can be simulated by an efficient algorithm (called the simulator $\simu$), acting as $\Pany$ in the ideal world; i.e., $\Pi$ leaks no information about a private input during execution, subject to the price for learning~$f_{HC}(x_1,x_2)$.